Social Studies 6-8 Adoption 2015

 The district reached out in February 2015 to find volunteers to serve on our adoption committee, comprising teachers, parents and community members.
-The committee's work began in March 2015.
+The committee's work began in March 2015, and Round 1 of the public materials review ended April 15.
+Click HERE to view the list of finalists.
+These texts will be available for review at locations TBD from May 22 to June 12.
 The timeline below provides information about key, pivotal steps in the adoption process as well as more information on the committee's work.
 If approved by the Seattle School Board, the new textbooks will be put into use during the 2015-2016 school year.

 The ultimate goal of the adoption process is to select the best instructional materials available that are aligned to the Washington State Social Studies Standards and college and career readiness expectations.
 Additionally, the district’s commitment to cultural relevance and accessibility for teaching Special Education, English Language Learner (ELL) or Advanced Learning students will guide and inform the selection.